Pop-up City. Searching for instant urbanity

 BOLOGNA, Museum of the History of Bologna at Palazzo Pepoli, June 27-July 20

-10 photographs, as the first result of this work, were selected for a three-weeks public exhibition.
+10 photographs, as the first result of this work, were selected for a three-week public exhibition.
 On June 27, 2014 we celebrated the opening with academic scholars and professionals attending the "Past Present and Future of Public Space" International Conference on Art, Architecture and Urban Design in Bologna.

 Thanks to Fondazione Cassa di Risparmio di Bologna and Genus Bononiae, for the generous hospitality and for supporting our project.